kevin-nel/babyv/readme.md

 ### a slighly longer summary

-1. used the [svgs that were in the casefiles folder of the eyeohdesigns babyv repo](https://github.com/joedinkle/eyeohdesigns/tree/main/keyboards/babyv/casefiles) as starting point and removed holes.
+1. used the [svgs that were in the casefiles folder of the eyeohdesigns babyv repo](https://github.com/joedinkle/eyeohdesigns/tree/main/keyboards/babyv/casefiles) as starting point and edited them so that I had separate files for holes, outline, switch holes, and a top cutout.
+A little bit of editing was also done to the svgs to move the holes around.
 2. openscad script to generate the stls for a 4 part case (bottom, case-inner, plate, case-top)
 3. stabilisers:
     - original plate svg did not fit my stabs so I used the ``keyboardlayout.json`` from the [vial qmk repo](https://github.com/vial-kb/vial-qmk/blob/vial/keyboards/eyeohdesigns/babyv/keymaps/vial/vial.json) and generated a new svg of the plate in [builder.swillkb](http://www.builder.swillkb.com/)